javascript-tutorial/en.javascript.info/9-regular-expressions/16-regexp-sticky/article.md

 # Sticky flag "y", searching at position

-To grasp the use case of `y` flag, and see how great it is, let's explore a practical use case.
+To grasp the use case of `pattern:y` flag, and see how great it is, let's explore a practical use case.

 One of common tasks for regexps is "parsing": when we get a text and analyze it for logical components, build a structure.